In 1939 Bentram "Fred" Francis

 By 1964 Scalextric was well established having signed the 1963 Formula 1 World Champion, Jim Clark to promote their brand.
 Cars were being produced in factories in France, Australia and New Zealand

-as well as a manufacturing and distribution agreement in Spain which would evolve in later years to the SCX brand.
-Also that year the first Scalextric World Championship was held in London.
+as well as establishing a manufacturing and distribution agreement in Spain which would evolve in later years to the SCX brand.
+Also that year the first ever Scalextric World Championship was held in London, England.
+To this day, Scalextric is synonymous with slot cars in the UK.

 The results were reported on in the January 1965 issue of Model Cars: